julianmateu/light-cmd-palette/README.md

 ## Usage

-The Light Command Palette is launched with the `Ctrl+Shift+H` command to avoid colissions with other shortcuts.
-This is not customizable yet, but will be in future releases.
+The Light Command Palette is launched with the `Ctrl+Shift+H` command to avoid colissions with other shortcuts, but this can be customized to other combinations of `Ctrl`, `Shift`, `Alt` and letter keys.

 To use Light Command Palette in your project, simply include the CSS and JS files in the [`src`](./src) directory in your HTML: